edibblepdx/edibblepdx/README.md

 ## Cambrian Period Sea Creature 🐟🐠🐡

+Things I want to do so that I don't forget:
+- Image Compression with Singular Values
+- Recursively Subdivided Planet tessellated with a height map maybe in webgl

 <!--
 **edibblepdx/edibblepdx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.